MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 -   All backup jobs that use the VHDX files on the full volume will fail.

-To recover from this condition and restore the system to normal operation, additional storage can be provisioned and a storage migration of the DPM virtual machine or its VHDX can be performed to free up space:
+To recover from this condition and restore the system to normal operation, additional storage can be provisioned, and a storage migration of the DPM virtual machine or its VHDX can be performed to free up space:

 1. Stop the DPM Server that owns the VHDX files on the full backup share.